All Saints Chapel (Raleigh, North Carolina)

 All Saints Chapel (listed as the Free Church of the Good Shepherd on the National Register of Historic Places) is a historic Episcopal chapel in downtown Raleigh, North Carolina.
-It is a wedding venue and was formerly the home of the Episcopal Church of the Good Shepherd.
+It was formerly the home of the Episcopal Church of the Good Shepherd.
 The chapel was built for a new congregation that branched off of Christ Episcopal Church in 1874.
-The chapel was sold to a private owner in 2006 and is currently used for weddings and other gatherings.
-The chapel's was extensively renovated in 2008.
+It was sold to a private owner in 2006 and extensively renovated in 2008.
+All Saints Chapel has been a privately owned venue for weddings and events since 2008 and has been used for worship services by Redeemer Anglican Church, a congregation of the Anglican Church in North America since 2015.

 History

 The chapel was built in the middle of the 19th century for a new congregation, as there was only one Episcopal church in Raleigh, North Carolina at the time of construction.
 In 1873 it was suggested that a new Episcopal Church in Raleigh be started after a disagreement over pew rentals in the city and in 1874, a piece of land was purchased on the corner of McDowell and Hillsborough Street.
 There, All Saints Chapel was built in 1875 to be the home of the Church of the Good Shepherd parish, made mostly of wood and built in the Carpenter Gothic style.
 Near the beginning of the 20th century the chapel moved from its original foundation to the south side of the church lot along Morgan Street as to free up space.
 In 2006 the chapel was sold to Empire Properties who renovated portions of the interior and exterior.
 The chapel was transported roughly half a mile to its current location along East Street, just west of the Historic Oakwood neighborhood.
-The chapel is no longer associated with the Church of the Good Shepherd or the Episcopal Church.
-Currently, services for Redeemer Anglican Church, a congregation of the Diocese of Christ our Hope of the Anglican Church in North America, are held weekly.
+Since its sale, the chapel is no longer associated with the Church of the Good Shepherd or the Episcopal Church.
+Currently, services for Redeemer Anglican Church, a congregation of the Anglican Church in North America, are held weekly.

 The chapel was listed on the National Register of Historic Places in 2008.